SumaitaH/TempCheckr/README.md

 # TempCheckr
 An android application that displays a 7-day forecast for any given location.

-*Want to try the app out?
-Download the test version here: https://tsfr.io/5x3cjg*
+*Want to try out the app?
+Download the test version here: https://tsfr.io/5x3cjg* *Note: Not all features will run without starting the server locally on your machine.
+Complete project installation instructions are provided in the "Documentation" folder. *

 **Features**